-The aim of this unit is to provide students with an understanding of how management information and decision-making are enhanced by the application of statistical methods.
+The aim of this unit is to give students an understanding of how management information and decision making are enhanced by applying statistical methods.
 Students will learn about a range of statistical techniques and how they can inform management thinking.
-While studying the unit they will develop their numerical abilities and increase their confidence in handling data in order to create information and knowledge.
+While studying the unit, they will develop their numerical abilities and increase their confidence in handling data in order to turn data into information and knowledge.